denisecase/js-gui-pwa-fact/README.md

 ### 2. Create Set of PWA Icons

-Full set of PWA icons built with [PWA Builder App Image Generator](https://www.pwabuilder.com/imageGenerator).
+Full set of PWA icons built with [Favicon Generator](https://www.favicon-generator.org/).
 Upload one of your large favicons and update settings.
-Check all the boxes and save the zipfile to images.
+Make sure first radio button (... for Web, Android, Microsoft, iOS...) is checked.
+Download and save the zipfile to images folder.
 Extract.

 Update icons property in manifest.json as needed (if the names are the same, it can be reused from a reference project).